-Students should not be permitted to return to school unless well enough to participate in school activities.
 Students must be present for at least four (4) hours of the school day to be considered present that day.
 In order to participate in any after school activities, including the extended day program, students must be present on that day.
 Students who are absent more than 20 school days during the year may be under administrative review for academic retention and may be asked to withdraw from Our Lady of Lourdes Catholic School.